 Common techniques that are responsive in nature includes anything that involves asking questions and or obeying commands.
 As such, almost all methods and approaches have some aspect of responsive listening in them.

-Discriminatory listening techniques involves listening that is selective.
+Discriminatory listening techniques involve listening that is selective.
 The listener needs to identify what is important from a dialog or monologue.
 The listener might need to identify the name of a person, the location of something, or develop the main idea of the recording.

 Discriminatory listening is probably a universal technique used by almost everyone.
 It is also popular with English proficiency test such as the IELTS.